davidofug/Ablesolver-cohort1/session9/notes.md

 # API
 API is short for Application Programming Interface.
-API is like a bridge between 2 or more applications(systems).
+API is like a bridge, it enables communication between 2 or more applications(systems).

-Meeting area is the HTTP which is short for HyperText Transfer Protocol via a path which follows the format such as http(s)://domain.tld:port/endpoint
+They communicate via HTTP which is short for HyperText Transfer Protocol via a path/route which follows the following format such as http(s)://domain.tld:port/endpoint

+HTTP's protocols are represented by methods also commonly known as HTTP verbs.

-HTTP VERBS/Methods: Are to represent the different actions to be performed using the API
+HTTP VERBS/Methods: Represent the different actions to be performed in the system the API exposes.

 ------
 - ***POST*** -> Send data to the API
 - ***GET*** -> Retrieve data from the API